 The Steadily Increasing Numbers

 There are almost 15 million cases of cancer reported each year, and the death rate has increased to around 15% in the present time in the developed nations.
 In the developed countries, availability of sophisticated diagnostic procedures, infrastructure, and funds, allows the efficient detection of cancer among the population of these countries.
 The data records are also well maintained by the medical institutions and better healthcare facilities for the cancer patients are available.
 The comparatively lower rates of cancer in the developing world could be related to the low rates of cancer diagnosis in the population and lack of sufficient records related to this disease.
-However, in the past few years, the rates of cancer have been rising steadily, both in the developed and the developing world.
-Increasing global pollution, loading the environment with carcinogenic chemicals, could play a significant role in this direction.

 Countries With The Highest Rates Of Cancer